-- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details of Right-of-Use asset. - (B) As the Company does not hold any intangible assets, reporting under clause 3(i)(a)(B) of the Order is not applicable. - (b) Some of the Property, Plant and Equipment, (including right-of-use assets) were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the Property, Plant and Equipment, (including right-of-use assets) at reasonable intervals having regard to the size of the Company and the nature of its activities.
-According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) Based on our examination of the of the registered sale deed for land on which building is constructed and registered sale deed provided to us, we report that, title in respect of self-constructed buildings and title deeds of all other immovable properties disclosed in the financial statements included in Property, Plant and Equipment, are held in the name of the Company as at balance sheet date. - (d) The Company has not revalued any of its Property, Plant and Equipment (including Right-of-Use assets) during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The inventories were physically verified during the year by the management at reasonable intervals.
+(i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment and relevant details of Right-of-Use asset.

+(B) As the Company does not hold any intangible assets, reporting under clause 3(i)(a)(B) of the Order is not applicable.

+- (b) Some of the Property, Plant and Equipment, (including right-of-use assets) were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the Property, Plant and Equipment, (including right-of-use assets) at reasonable intervals having regard to the size of the Company and the nature of its activities.
+According to the information and explanations given to us, no material discrepancies were noticed on such verification. - (c) Based on our examination of the registered sale deed and lease agreement for land on which building is constructed and registered sale deed provided to us, we report that, the title in respect of self-constructed buildings and title deeds of all other immovable properties (other than the properties where the Company is the lessee and the lease agreements are duly executed in favour of the Company) disclosed in the financial statements included in Property, Plant and Equipment, are held in the name of the Company as at balance sheet date. - (d) The Company has not revalued any of its Property, Plant and Equipment (including Rightof-Use assets) during the year. - (e) No proceedings have been initiated during the year or are pending against the Company as at March 31, 2023 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder. - (ii) (a) The inventories were physically verified during the year by the management at reasonable intervals.
 In our opinion and according to the information and explanations given to us, the coverage and procedure of such verification by the Management is appropriate having regard to the size of the Company and nature of its operations.
 No discrepancies of 10% or more in the aggregate for each class of inventories were noticed on such physical verification of inventories applicable, when compared with books of accounts. - (b) According to the information and explanations given to us, at any given point of time of the year, the Company has not been sanctioned working capital from banks or financial institutions and hence reporting under clause 3(ii)(b) of the Order is not applicable.

-(iii) (a) The Company has provided loans during the year and details of which are given below.
-The Company along with three other fellow subsidiaries has issued non-convertible debentures during the previous year aggregating to INR 14,400 million, for which the Company along with other three fellow subsidiaries have provided guarantee on jointly and severally basis to the debenture trustees.
+(iii) (a) The Company not made any investment, has not provided any guarantee; loan, advances in nature of loan or security to any other entity during the year.
+Further, the Company along with three other fellow subsidiaries has issued non-convertible debentures during the previous year aggregating to INR 14,400 million, for which the Company along with other three fellow subsidiaries have provided guarantee on jointly and severally basis to the debenture trustees.
 Details of outstanding guarantees as at March 31, 2023 are as given below:

-(Amount in INR million) Guarantees on Loans Advances Security behalf of fellow nature of subsidiaries loans Aggregate amount granted / provided during the year: Others 30 Nil Nil Nil Balance outstanding as at balance sheet date in respect of above cases: Others 10 Nil 10,588.80 Nil
+n INR million Loans Advances in nature of loans Security Aggregate amount granted / provided during the year: - Others Nil Nil Nil Nil Balance outstanding as at balance sheet date in respect of above cases: - Others Nil Nil 9,033.60 Nil